 Did you know that even science agrees that moms and daughters have a unique bond?
 In a study published in the Journal of Neuroscience, scientists explained the deep emotional connection between mothers and daughters.
 While the article is super heavy on science jargon, Julie Scagell of Scary Mommy does a good job of explaining it in lay terms.

 Basically, it all comes down to how our brains process emotions.
 Scientists found that the part of our brain that processes them is more similar in moms and daughters than any other combination (like moms and sons or fathers and daughters).
-While it helps explain why certain conditions like panic disorder and depression so easily passes from mom to daughter, it also demonstrates what I was talking about above- how very alike moms and daughters are to each other.
+While it helps explain why certain conditions like panic disorder and depression so easily pass from mom to daughter, it also demonstrates what I was talking about above- how very alike moms and daughters are to each other.

 Mothers and daughters are a force of nature

 I’ll leave you with one last beautiful quote about the bond between moms and daughters.
-This one comes from Melia Keeton-Digby and says, ““Mothers and daughters together are a powerful force to be reckoned with.”
+This one comes from Melia Keeton-Digby and says, “Mothers and daughters together are a powerful force to be reckoned with.”
 As long as we have mom by our sides- or in our hearts if she can’t be there physically- we’re unstoppable.

 Leave a Comment